A Beginner + Intermediate Dance Exercise Program

 As an artist, I appreciate beauty and bright colors — and woooow does “Let’s Get Up” ever bring them!
 First, the cast.
 Shaun T has assembled a diverse crew of dancers who exude delight, body-positivity, and inclusiveness with every wag of their hips.
 My personal favorites were the modifier Aleksia (@aleksiaraven on IG) who was always so happy and fun to watch, Chawnta’ (@chanwntamarie) who is a professional dancer with Lizzo (!!!!), and Ayanna (@ayannapilates) who is 60 years old, and still shakin’ it better than the rest of us!
 (Shout-out to Beachbody for steady improvement on cast diversity in its newer programs, as also evidenced by #mbf Muscle Burns Fat.)

 For further eye candy, the backdrop of the entire program besides the Bonus Rooftop Workout is… Hawaii.
 Green palm trees sway over azure water, and most episodes, a volcanic mountain island is visible on the horizon.
 I thought “30 Day Breakaway” had the best set on Beachbody, but “Let’s Get Up’s” background is truly heavenly.
-As if Hawaii isn’t visual va-voom enough, the outfit choices for the cast sparkle with rainbow pastels which paint pink and purple over the natural background.
+As if Hawaii isn’t visual va-voom enough, the outfit choices for the cast sparkle with rainbow pastels as bright as the ABC Islands, which paint pink and purple over the natural background.
 A feast for the eyes!

 Given the perfection of the audio and visual universe of “Let’s Get Up,” I’m left with two awe-struck questions for the tech crew: 1) How did they get the sound quality so seamless, despite filming in the open ocean air?
 2) What magical sunscreen was the cast wearing to keep from burning during all that sun-drenched dancing?